sebastienrousseau/sebastienrousseau.github.io/_posts/articles.md

 [08]: /2023-10-16-protecting-data-in-the-quantum-age-the-hash-library-hsh/index.html "Protecting Data in the Quantum Age: The Hash Library (HSH)"
 [09]: /2018-01-02-blockchain-the-technology-that-matters-in-2018/index.html "Blockchain explained, the technology that matters the most"
 [10]: /2023-10-26-libmake-a-code-generator-to-reduce-repetitive-tasks-and-build-high-quality-rust-libraries/index.html "Streamlining Rust Library Development with Code Generation"
+[11]: /2023-11-05-mathematical-and-cryptographic-constants-for-rust-security/index.html "Mathematical and Cryptographic Constants for Rust Security"